ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ### Not on Kubernetes
 {: #nokube}

 Our design is optimized for services running in Kubernetes.
-Listed below are some possible remedies for your service.
+If your service is not running in Kubernetes, below is a list of possible remedies for your service.

 #### Migrate your service to Kubernetes
 If you can not do this right now, proceed to other options below.